 It is also a symbol of the Jesus Christ Child.

 Interesting facts about Ornithogalum

 Star of Bethlehem – Benefits and Uses

 Because of their elegance and charm, these flowers are used in bouquets and other arrangements, but more important is the use of various species as ornamentals and cut flowers.

-In some cultures the plant is used in Christian ceremonies, such as marriages, funerals, christenings and baptisms.
+Star of Bethlehem is also used in Christian ceremonies, such as marriages, funerals, christenings and baptisms.

 The flowers come in white, yellow and orange colors.

 The plant can grow between 10 and 60 cm (4 inches to 2 ft) tall.

 Ornithogalum prefers moist, but well-drained soil.
 You can grow it in any sandy or loamy soil.